Tutorial¶

 , and model

-or and the “standard” MLIP calculator parameter (path
+or the “standard” MLIP calculator parameter (path

-) cannot be defined simultaneously
+) cannot be defined simultaneously:

 @pytest.mark.parametrize(